yoavram/curriculum-vitae/curriculum-vitae.md

 ### Presentations

+* **How to Study Evolution Using Scientific Python** - [contributed talk](http://il.pycon.org/2016/about/speakers.html#61aa36d93e7cee64) at [PyCon Israel 2016](http://il.pycon.org/2016), Tel Aviv, May 2 - 3, 2016
-* **Evolution and mutation in stressful times** - The evolution series in Tel-Aviv University's Botanical Gardens.
-16 May, 2013.
+* **Evolution and mutation in stressful times** - the evolution series in Tel-Aviv University's Botanical Gardens, May 16, 2013.